adrianj/RangeImaging/readme.txt

 The goal for this Git repository is to host all of my code for the Victoria University Range Imaging project.
 Different aspects include:

-VHDL code -  VHDL source code for FPGA projects
+VHDL code -  VHDL source code for FPGA projects.
-Altera - Altera Quartus projects and associated settings
+Altera - Altera Quartus projects and associated settings.
+Nios - Code specific to the Nios II microprocessor by Altera.

-More to come later, including the java packet capturing application, PMD19k VHDL code and Nios II application.
+More to come later, including the java packet capturing application.